AtulRajVAASITS/ML-dataset/README.md

 Auto hyper parameter tuning for SVM, Decision tree and KNN These can be run directly by importing to google colab

+Logistic regression with code to give the best parameters These can be run directly by importing to google colab